Anisakis spp.Contributor: Lena Measures

 Treatment: In clinical cases of intestinal anisakiosis, symptoms often diminish with conservative treatment, no anti-parasitic drugs are available.
 Sometimes emergency surgery is performed as illness is often misdiagnosed as appendicitis or other abdominal illness.
 During this surgery worms may be found and physically removed.

-Whaleworm is remarkably resistant to various environmental conditions.
+Control measures: Whaleworm is remarkably resistant to various environmental conditions.
 In fish flesh it can survive cold smoking up to 40°C, insufficient marination or salting and freezing temperatures down to -20°C for 4 to 5 days.
 Deep-freezing of fish (at least 24 hours at -30°C) and cooking (at least 5 minutes at 60°C) will kill larvae.
 There is regular testing in federally regulated fish processing plants in Canada using the candling method.